Conflict Resolution and De-Escalation Skills Symposium

 Noon - 1:15 p.m.

-Lions and Tigers and Bears, Oh My!
+Lions and Tigers and Emails, Oh My!
 Conflict in the Digital World

 In the 21st century, conflict is no longer just an "in-person" problem.
 Instead, conflicts have moved into